doolse/purescript-reactnative/README.md

 the library without too much hassle.

 - Stay event framework agnostic.
 This is acheived by using `EffectFnX` to model the event callbacks.
-There will be additional libraries for your favourite action library - e.g. `purescript-reactnative-thermite` I have also made a very small and simple library for dispatching react actions [purescript-dispatcher-react](http://github.com/doolse/purescript-dispatcher-react).
+I have also made a very small and simple library for working with react event handling (based on ReaderT) [purescript-dispatcher-react](http://github.com/doolse/purescript-dispatcher-react).

 ## Examples and Naming conventions